Squiblydoo/ModBringer/README.md

 - Kyhra-Swordless: https://github.com/camoweed/Scourgebringer-Skins/releases/tag/swordless
 - Youmu Konpaku (Touhou): https://github.com/GeneralWziumKenobi/Scourgebringer-Youmu-Skin

+(In order to include a community skin in ModBringer, make a folder for the skin next to the other skins and include the skin in that folder.
+You will make one folder per skin.)

 ModBringer is currently only compatible with Windows, but it is planned to be compatible with other operating systems.

 ModBringer hopes to change over time in order to allow for new modifications to be added to the game.
+Very soon, ModBringer will back up more datafiles that can be changed through modding and will back up the player save.

 Please follow to keep up with the many updates coming soon.